- Daily & Weekly newsletters

 Brussels chamber of commerce Beci fears that 52,000 jobs could be lost permanently in the capital because of business closures and restructuring following the coronavirus crisis.
 In Brussels, 160,000 people are currently on temporary unemployment.
 Beci believes many of them risk finding themselves permanently unemployed in the weeks and months to come.
 Another 10,000 temp jobs in the capital are forecast to disappear.

 According to Flemish business body Voka, the coronavirus crisis could cost the Belgian economy €16 billion.
 Brussels chamber of commerce Beci says more than half of the region's businesses have lost at least 75% of their turnover.
 Belfius bank forecasts that the Belgian economy will shrink by 5% this year - but it says the recovery should be "rapid" and "solid".
 The National Bank of Belgium is forecasting an "V-shaped" economic fallout from coronavirus - an 8% drop in GDP this year, followed by an 8.6% rebound in 2021.
-The estimates are based on a seven-week restriction in movement and trade - that is, until 3 May.

 A series of measures to support freelances and small businesses has been announced.
 The deadline for paying second-quarter and third-quarter social charges has been extended to 15 December.
 The deadline for paying VAT has been extended by two months.